morningspace/kubeassert/docs/writing-custom-assertion.md

 ### Add Comment to the Assertion

 So far we have implemented our custom assertion.
 But there is one more thing left.
-To make the custom assertion visible in the supported assertion list when you run Kube Assert with `-h/--help` option or without any option, you need to add one special comment ahead of the assertion function.
+To make the custom assertion visible in the supported assertion list when you run KubeAssert with `-h/--help` option or without any option, you need to add one special comment ahead of the assertion function.

 Also, when you run `kubectl assert <assertion>` with `-h/--help` option to print the help information for your assertion, it requires you to prepare the help information beforehand.
 This is also defined in the comment.